DontPanicO/jwtXploiter/README.md

 ### To Know

-- For attacks that generates a jwks file you will find it under the crafted/ directory.
+- For attacks that generates a jwks file, you could find it in the current working directory.
+Remeber to deletes such files in order to avoid conflicts.

 - For jku/x5u injection that needs to merge two urls (the server vulnerable url and your one), the HERE keyword is required.
 - For redirect attacks the keyword should replace the redirect url, e.g.